Benefits of Indoor Air Purification

 How an Air Purifier Works

 Depending on the size and the exact variety of air purifier, there are a few different processes involved in purifying the air.
 The filtration process works by trapping indoor air particles as the air is forced through the filter.
 Contaminants larger than about 0.3 micrometers will be captured by the filtration system and retained before passing through.
 Another method of purification is known as ultraviolet germicidal irradiation.
 This process sterilizes the air as it flows through the system.
-A fan is used to blow the air towards a UV lamp where microorganisms and other contaminants are removed from the air.
+A fan is used to blow the air toward a UV lamp where microorganisms and other contaminants are removed from the air.

 Benefits of Air Purifiers

 Since air purifiers are designed to remove allergens like dust, pollen, mold, pet dander, and other contaminants from the indoor air, they have a variety of benefits to respiratory health.
 Smoke and other volatile organic compounds can also be removed through air purification.
 Reducing the risks of sick building syndrome from exposure to harmful contaminants throughout the air is an important benefit of air filtration and purification.
 While tangible health benefits are hard to measure when it comes to air purifiers, the general quality of your indoor air will reflect any potential health benefits of installing a filtration and purification system.
-For example, if you have dirty, smoke laden air, an air purification system could carry more direct benefits to your respiratory health than in homes with overall less contaminated air.
+For example, if you have dirty, smoke-laden air, an air purification system could carry more direct benefits to your respiratory health than in homes with overall less contaminated air.

-Air purification systems, of course, require maintenance and are subject to deficiencies.
+Air purification systems require maintenance and are subject to deficiencies.
 Many of these, such as ozone production, noise levels, energy consumption, and visual appeal are variable by the type of purifier, quality, and maintenance level of the system.
 Maintaining the purifiers will help prevent many of these potential problems.
 Change or clean the filter regularly–depending on exact indoor environment.
 This will also help to ensure that the purifier emits only small amounts of ozone–in purifiers that emit ozone.
 Research the different types of air filters and invest in a quality purifier for your home.